patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/mapzen-team.gif)

 note:
-I have the priviledge of working width a stellar line up of some of the best professionals in the feald, doing what I love the most... shaders.
+I have the privilege of working with a stellar line up of some of the best professionals in the field, doing what I love the most... shaders.

 --